 Fun Printable Hundred Chart Activities (English, Chinese, Korean)

-Want to help your child build a strong math foundation?
-A printable hundred chart is one of the best tools, and you can use it today!
-Counting, patterns, addition, subtraction, multiplication – kids can learn tons math from the humble hundreds chart.
-Your child or student can try these fun and simple Montessori math activities at home or at school!
+Want to build a strong math foundation?
+A printable hundred chart is one of the best teaching tools for kids.
+Counting, patterns, addition, subtraction, multiplication – kids can learn basic math from a hundred chart.
+Your child or student can enjoy simple Montessori hundred chart activities at home or school.

-Since we’re raising multilingual children, I created a hundreds chart printable with three language versions:
+Since we’re raising multilingual children, I created a hundred chart printable with three language versions:

-In addition to basic math, our printable hundred chart allows children work on their oral and written language skills at the same time.
+In addition to basic math, our printable hundred chart allows children to work on their oral and written language skills simultaneously.

 Try this: How to Teach Kids Basic Math for Free